 Among public health issues, obesity is soaring.
 Drinking water is a simple solution to manage daily calorie intake.
 This is why water should be considered as the primary source of hydration.

-The World Health Organization’s (WHO) projections indicate that by 2015 approximately 2.3 billion adults will be overweight and more than 700 million will be obese.
+WHO further projects that by 2015, approximately 2.3 billion adults will be overweight and more than 700 million will be obese.

 Obesity and drinking habits